slaclab/k2eg-python/README.md

   - `ValueError`: If any protocol is not 'pva' or 'ca'.
   - `OperationTimeout`: If the operation times out.

-> **Note:** Monitors are automatically removed from the K2EG gateway when there are no consumers for a specific PV anymore (i.e., when no client is consuming from the corresponding Kafka topic).
-This ensures efficient resource usage on the gateway.
 ---

 #### `stop_monitor(pv_name: str)`